Smarter engagement and co-design with more land managers could deliver more wildlife. Sometimes at little public cost.

 But waving a stick is rarely conducive to encouraging long term restoration of wildlife (a press release from 5.11.20).

-There is plenty of research that proves voluntary works; a paper in May (Voluntary non-monetary approaches for implementing conservation) concludes, in a ‘clarion call to scientists’, that ‘nudging’ rather than ‘shoving’ farmers might facilitate more conservation on private land.
+There is plenty of research which demonstrates that voluntary environmental work, urm, works.
+A paper (Voluntary non-monetary approaches for implementing conservation) concludes, with a ‘clarion call to scientists’: ‘nudging’ rather than ‘shoving’ farmers might facilitate more conservation on private land.
 (Pdf here)

 “In my view once you understand what you have got, you don’t need countryside stewardship.
-People in general do not want to screw up the environment and if farmers and landowners actually know what they have got, their behaviours will change.
-We want to demonstrate why this place is special and why we as a private landowner can be trusted to look after the land” An estates director
+People in general do not want to screw up the environment and if farmers and landowners actually know what nature they’ve got on their land, their behaviours will change.
+They want to demonstrate why their place is special and why they, as a private landowner, can be trusted to look after the land”

-All of this could result in less dependency on public funded agri-enviro schemes – a boon at a time of great anxiety around post Brexit.
+All of this could result in less dependency on public funded agri-enviro schemes (ELM, in whatever form).
+A boon at a time of tussles over cash.